Inigo42/Inigo42.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

-## What better thing to write about than what I have had on my mind from the last 24 hours?
+## What better thing to write about than what I have had on my mind for the last 24 hours?

 Okay, so you want to write a blog.
 But your intellectual ego prevents you from going with something cookie-cutter or __too convenient__.
 What are you to do?